learnk8s/learnk8s.io/src/best-practices/application-development.md

 - [ ] Avoid Pods being places into a single node
 - [ ] Set Pod disruption budgets

-## Define resource limits
+## Manage resource utilisation

-Resource limits are used to constraint how much CPU and memory your containers can utilise and are set using the resources property of a containerSpec.
+Resource limits are used to constraint how much CPU and memory your containers can utilise and are set using the resources property of a `containerSpec`.

-The scheduler uses limits as one of metrics to decide which node is best suited for the current Pod.
+The scheduler uses those as one of metrics to decide which node is best suited for the current Pod.

 You can think about the Kubernetes scheduler as a skilled Tetris player.